 - 1.4 It is critical to ensure that the opportunities created by development are captured to ensure that Wandsworth Town's strengths are maximised to create a place which works for people whether they be residents, workers, business, learners, or visitors.
-The Council will work proactively to ensure that the key elements of the emerging Local Plan are delivered including by ensuring that development is high-quality, puts people first, provides the homes and workspaces that people and businesses need, delivers key areas of open space and ensuring that landowners work together to deliver the Council's Vision and Objectives for Wandsworth Town as a place. - 1.5 This Framework is currently in draft form so that we can hear from the community of Wandsworth Town and our partners if we have identified the right actions and initiatives and whether there are other aspects that should be included.
+The Council will work proactively to ensure that the key elements of the emerging Local Plan are delivered including by ensuring that development is high-quality, puts people first, provides the homes and workspaces that people and businesses need, delivers key areas of open space and ensuring that landowners work together to deliver the Council's Vision and Objectives for Wandsworth Town as a place. - 1.5 Targeted consultation on the Framework was undertaken alongside the Wandle Delta SPD.
+Comments made on the Wandle Delta SPD and the emerging Local Plan were also reviewed to ensure that we had a comprehensive understanding of the views of the community of Wandsworth Town and our partners.
+This gives us confidence that we have identified the right actions and initiatives that need to sit alongside these documents to support their delivery.